NOAA-GFDL/MDTF-diagnostics/README.md

 The MDTF Diagnostic Framework consists of multiple modules, each of which is developed by an individual research group or user.
 Modules are independent of each other, each module:

 1. Produces its own html file (webpage) as the final product
-2. Consists of a set of process-oriented diagnostics
+2. Consists of a set of process-oriented diagnostics (PODs)
 3. Produces a figures or multiple figures that can be displayed by the html in a browser

 ![MDTF_logo](<./doc/img/CPO_MAPP_MDTF_Logo.jpg>)